-Thank you all for attending our AMA with Elrond.
-We are very excited to be partnering with Elrond and have successfully completed the Injective Launch Pool.
+Thank you all for attending the AMA with Elrond.
+By collaborating with Elrond the Injective community has successfully completed the Injective Launch Pool.

-We can’t wait to show you all what’s in store.
-Please find a recap of our AMA with Elrond below.
+Please find a recap of the AMA with Elrond below.

 With robust infrastructure, Injective is a fully functional DEX with a user-friendly frontend, layer-2 speeds, zero gas fees, high liquidity.
 Injective enables anyone to access unlimited markets.